-SITUATION 3: A student contacts a member of the faculty regarding mood-altering chemical use of another student.
+SITUATION 3: A student contacts a member of the faculty regarding mood-altering

 Immediate Action: The faculty member will encourage the student to have the student with the problem seek help and alert the guidance counselor.

 Investigation: The counselor and instructor will collect data to determine if there are behavior or performance indicators to support the allegation.